Franz Family Tree

 3. Ruth D. Franz (b. approx. 1920, Baltimore, MD)

 e.
-Charles Franz (b.
+Charles J. Franz (b.
 January 1890, Baltimore, MD) m.
 Alice A. (b.
 1887; d.
 1951, MD) approx. 1911.
 In 1930, Charles and Alice lived on Eager Street, in the 7th Ward.
 Charles described his occupation as proprietor of a confectionery store.
 Charles and Alice are buried in Holy Redeemer Cemetery, Baltimore.
 They had seven children:

 1. Raymond J. Franz (b.
 1913, Baltimore, MD; d.
-1972) He is buried
+1972) He is buried at Holy Redeemer Catholic

-at Holy Redeemer Catholic Cemetery, Baltimore.
+Cemetery, Baltimore.

 2. Charles A. Franz (b. approx. 1915, Baltimore, MD)